 Pollution Control and Waste Management: In Uttar Pradesh, efforts to reduce industrial and agricultural runoff into rivers such as the Ganges and Yamuna have focused on limiting the discharge of untreated waste into these water bodies.
 Industries, particularly those involved in textiles, tanneries, and paper mills, have been required to install effluent treatment plants (ETPs) to treat industrial waste before it enters the river system (Kumar D., 2023; Kumar D,.
 2024).
 Agricultural runoff, which includes harmful chemicals such as pesticides and fertilizers, is being addressed through the promotion of organic farming practices and improved irrigation methods.
 Techniques such as drip irrigation reduce the amount of water used and prevent excessive runoff into nearby rivers, contributing to pollution reduction (Joshi, et. al., 2024; Jaiswal, et. al., 2019).

 Government Regulations and Local Solutions for Water Treatment: The Government of India has implemented several regulations aimed at controlling pollution levels in the Ganges and Yamuna rivers.
 One of the most significant initiatives is the National Mission for Clean Ganga (NMCG), which focuses on reducing pollution by treating sewage and industrial effluents before they are discharged into the rivers.
 The program has set up sewage treatment plants (STPs) in cities along the Ganges, aiming to curb the release of untreated waste into the river (Das, et. al., 2011; Alley, et. al., 2011).
-Along with the national Swachh Bharat Abhiyan (Clean India Campaign) and the National Rural Drinking Water Program, the Union Government's three main programs for attaining SDG 6 are the Namami Gange Program, a conservation and pollution reduction initiative (Kedzior, et. al., 2024).
+Along with the National Swachh Bharat Abhiyan (Clean India Campaign) and the National Rural Drinking Water Program, the Union Government's three main programs for attaining SDG 6 are the Namami Gange Program, a conservation and pollution reduction initiative (Kedzior, et. al., 2024).
 Local solutions have also emerged, including community-based initiatives where local stakeholders, NGOs, and government agencies work together to ensure proper waste management and treatment.
 In many areas, decentralized water treatment systems, such as bioremediation using natural wetlands, are being used to filter water and reduce pollution levels at a local scale.

 Habitat Restoration: Efforts to Rehabilitate Degraded Wetlands: In the state of Uttar Pradesh, efforts to restore degraded wetlands are central to habitat restoration projects.
 Wetlands play a crucial role in supporting fish biodiversity, but they have been severely degraded due to agricultural expansion, urbanization, and pollution (Behera, et. al., 2012; Tari, et. al., 2022).
 Restoration efforts focus on re-establishing natural water flow, replanting native vegetation, and reducing pollution through improved waste management practices.
 These efforts are critical to restoring the breeding grounds of native fish species like Rohu (Labeo rohita) and Mrigal (Cirrhinus mrigala) (Verma H., 2015; Sarkar, et. al., 2011; Tiwari, et. al., 2024).
 Wetland restoration projects, such as those along the banks of the Ganges River, have also involved community engagement, where local stakeholders are educated about the ecological benefits of wetland conservation (Bhatt, et. al., 2016; Rai, et. al., 2013).